Samjamhas10/se_project_spots/README.md

 ## Project Description

 This project was completed as part of the Software Engineering program at TripleTen.
-It was developed using HTML and CSS, following a design breif from Figma.
-Spots allows users to add, delete, like cards, and edit profile.
-It's a great app for anyone who wants to design their profiles.
+It was developed using HTML and CSS, following a design brief from Figma.
+Spots allow users to add, delete, like cards, and edit profile.
+It's a great app for anyone who wants to design their profile.

 ### Project Features